-Addressing the pertinent question of the future of social protection in East Africa, on 22nd June, socialprotection.org hosted a webinar organized by the EU Social Protection Systems Programme.
-The webinar presented the recently published report “Social Protection in East Africa: Harnessing the Future”, and was led by Alexander Pick (OECD Development Centre) and Flora Myamba (PhD), with moderation by Fábio Veras (International Policy Centre for Inclusive Growth).
-The recording is available here, and the presentation here.
+Addressing the pertinent question of the future of social protection in East Africa, on 22nd June, socialprotection.org hosted a webinar presenting the recently published report “Social Protection in East Africa: Harnessing the Future”, and was led by Alexander Pick (OECD Development Centre) and Flora Myamba (PhD), with moderation by Fábio Veras (International Policy Centre for Inclusive Growth).

 Following an introduction by Fábio Veras, Alexander Pick opened the feature presentation of the webinar, which began with an introduction to the report, and the key questions which guided the research.
 The report is a strategic foresight which assesses the relationship between social protection and demographic and other relevant trends in six East African countries between now and 2065: Ethiopia, Kenya, Mozambique, Tanzania, Uganda and Zambia.
 The report responds to questions of what demographic, environmental, social and economic trends lie ahead for East Africa, how these will affect social protection, and indeed how social protection can impact these trends.